 To keep the fizz in the lemon sour, do not stir well.
 Gently insert a bar spoon down to the bottom and stir once or twice.

-When you follow the recipe, the taste of the lemon sour is very lemony and nice dry flavor.
-It’s so refreshing.
+When you follow this recipe, the lemon sour is a nice lemony and dry.

 Dissolve the 1-2 cup of sugar in the boiling water, simmer it until the sugar dissolved.
 Stirring constantly and let it cool.

-Simply you can buy professional syrup such as cane syrup, flavored syrup for the cocktail online.
+Simply you can buy commercial syrup for cocktails such as cane syrup, flavored syrup online.

-If you like gingery, the ginger syrup can twist the lemon sour!
+If you like ginger flavor, the honey ginger syrup can be a good twist for the lemon sour!

-I like the dry lemon sour, but sometimes add “Korean honey & citrus tea” as sweeter which adds unique Yuzu flavor.
+I like the dry lemon sour itself, but sometimes add “Korean Honey Citron & Ginger Tea”(yujacha) as sweeter which adds unique Yuzu flavor.

 Do you need to know about SHOCHU?